ybarnatan/multiple-lin-reg/Multiple-linear-regression.md

 <img src="Multiple-linear-regression_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

 With this type of plot we can see which variables are highly correlated with the price of the car.
-Also we can spot if a linear relationship is even plausible.

 Therefore, we’ll have in mind the power of the engine (horsepower,
 \[HP\]), the miles per gallon reached in city roads (citympg,